avadheshy/oops/README.md

 #### Polymorphism is of two types:

 * Compile-time Polymorphism:
 A compile-time polymorphism also called as static polymorphism which gets resolved during the compilation time of the program.
-One common example is “method overloading”.
+One common example is “__method overloading__”.
 ```python
 class employee1():
     def name(self):